OSEL-DAM/HARAM_RST/README.md

 ![GUI Layout at Startup](./imgs/startup.png)

 Inputs are broken into 3 different sections.
 Scenario, Infection Characteristics, and Baseline/Mitigation Tabs.
-The default values for each section for all of the Scenario/Intervention combinations are the values used for the publications,
+The default values for each section for all of the Scenario/Intervention combinations are the values used for the publications.

 ## Input - Scenario